derKrainer/AssetDownloader/README.md

 Lets you download video assets in their original form while updating the URLs to they can be hosted in your test system

 ## Currently supports
-- Basic HLS VOD manifest downloading
+- HLS VOD manifest downloading
+- HLS live support
 - DASH VOD support
 - DASH Live support (need some testing & verification)

 ## TODO
-- HLS Master playlist rewriting
-- HLS Live Streams
 - HLS Backup Streams

 ## Usage